vgbs/dsp-documentation/idm/security/security-panel-documentation.md

 As for today, we're using a default Keycloak generated email message, which looks like this:

 ![Security Admin Reset Password Email Example.](/idm/security/reset-password-email.png "Reset Password Email")

-## Permanent User Blockage

-This feature is not yet available.

 ## Get Access To The Security Admin Panel